pantheon-systems/documentation/source/content/guides/quickstart/01-introduction.md

 editpath: quickstart/01-introduction.md
 ---

 Welcome!
 This guide is designed to get you started on Pantheon.
+All you need before you begin is a Pantheon account.
+If you don't have one, [sign up now for free](https://pantheon.io/register?docs).

 <Callout
   title="Getting Started Training"